Jagannathpur Upazila: Administration

 A separate Thana was established at Jagannathpur on 1 October 1920 by a gazette notification by Anamul Haque of Parargaon; the thana was upgraded first as an Upazila in 1983, and then as a municipality on the 29 September 1999.

-Jagannathpur Upazila is divided into Jagannathpur Municipality and eight union parishads: Asharkandi, Chilaura Holdipur, Kolkolia, Mirpur, Pailgaon, Patli, Raniganj, and Syedpur Shaharpara.
+Jagannathpur Upazila is divided into Jagannathpur Municipality and eight union parishads: Asharkandi, Chilaura Holdipur, Kalkalia, Mirpur, Pailgaon, Patli, Raniganj, and Syedpur Shaharpara.
 The union parishads are subdivided into 225 mauzas and 310 villages.

 Jagannathpur Municipality is subdivided into 9 wards and 43 mahallas.

 Municipality

 The Upazila Municipality consists of 9 wards: